9 experts share their tips for a successful social media contest

 5. Boost the contest to gain more attention and keep the social media accounts active with different types of posts other than just the contest related content.

-6. Using graphics for most part makes the engagement even better and eventually helps gaining more attention.
+6. Using graphics, for the most part, makes the engagement even better and eventually helps to gain more attention.

-7. Leveraging appropriate hashtags and making the contest easy to share.
+7. Leveraging appropriate hashtags and making the content easy to share.